 Anytime you do an iOS update, it’s always a good idea to make sure your phone is connected to a strong Wi-Fi network and plugged into the mains.

-Thankfully, the iOS App Store has quite a few great options for antimalware apps like Avira Mobile Security, Lookout, and Norton Mobile security.
+Thankfully, the iOS App Store has several great options for antimalware apps like Avira Mobile Security, Lookout, and Norton Mobile Security.
 Any of these apps can run a scan on your iPhone and detect any malware.

 Getting into the habit of regularly scanning your iPhone can help protect it from getting infected — even accidentally.